andrasq/node-tempnam/Readme.md

 and it takes days to just delete them all off an ext3 filesystem with an opendir/readdir/unlink loop written in C.

+### tempnamSync( [directory] [,prefix] )

+Same as calling `tempnam(directory, prefix)`.
+It is an error to include a callback.
+Returns the filename, or an `Error` object if unable to generate a unique filename.

+    var tempnamSync = require('tempnam').tempnamSync;
+    var filename = tempnamSync("/tmp", "my-prefix-");
+    // => "/tmp/my-prefix-a7259b"

 ## Notes

 - O_EXCL does not guarantee uniqueness on NFS v2 or older filesystems

+## Change Log

+- 1.1.0 - document tempnamSync, cap recursion at 100, fix EEXIST tests, fix filename prefix, 100% test coverage
+- 1.0.0 - run sync if no callback
+- 0.9.0 - async version

 ## Related Work